kubernetes/enhancements/keps/sig-node/24-apparmor-ga/README.md

   that are different than `runtime/default`.
 - Most runtimes only support the default profile, although the CRI is flexible enough to allow the kubelet to send other profile names.
-- Dockershim does not currently provide a way to pass other runtime profile names.
 - Multiple runtime profiles has never been requested as a feature.

 If built-in support for multiple runtime profiles is needed in the future, a new